| by Steve

 and transfer, as a company, we must adapt our business units

+to embrace and extend new technology developments.
 The writing is on the wall for film in general and we will

 choose to adapt to the changing environment.
 Equipment and